-The NCVA looks forward to the next report of the external monitor, which is due before the end of 2023.
+The NCVA looks forward to the next report of the External Monitor of the IECR, which is due before the end of 2024, and the report of the review of the military colleges.

-Marriage After Sixty
+Marriage After 60

-NCVA is recommending that the Minister of Veterans Affairs/Associate Minister of National Defence and/or the Minister of National Defence reconsider their position and adopt the proposals contained in the Standing Committee report of December 2022, titled "Survivor Retirement Pension Benefits (Marriage After 60)," and remove Section 31 of the Canadian Forces Superannuation Act.
-This will allow the spouse of a Canadian Armed Forces retiree marrying after 60 to be eligible for Survivor's Benefits without reducing the amount of superannuation in payment to the retiree in accordance with the Liberal Party's election platform of 2015.
+NCVA is recommending that the minister of veterans affairs/associate minister of national defence and/or minister of national defence reconsider their position and adopt the proposals contained in the Standing Committee report of December 2022, titled "Survivor Retirement Pension Benefits (Marriage After 60)," and remove Section 31 of the Canadian Forces Superannuation Act (CFSA).
+This will allow the spouse of a CAF retiree marrying after 60 to be eligible for Survivor's Benefits without reducing the amount of superannuation in payment to the retiree in accordance with the Liberal Party's election platform of 2015.

-NCVA further recommends that, in addition to the elimination of the "gold digger's" clause" in the CFSA, VAC should establish a realistic and effective Veterans Survivors Fund to address the inequities already created by the current legislation.
+NCVA further recommends that, in addition to the elimination of the "gold digger's clause" in the CFSA, VAC should establish a realistic and effective Veterans Survivors Fund to address the inequities already created by the current legislation.
 The following principles should be applied:

-- 1. In the event the veteran who has married after the age of 60 has exercised the option for a spousal benefit (OSB) under the CFSA, the amount of reduction in the veteran's current income in so doing should be reimbursed by VAC. - 2.
-Should the veteran have not opted for the Survivor's Benefit, the amount of pension that the surviving spouse would have received if the "gold digger's clause" was removed should be paid to the surviving spouse by VAC under this new Veterans Survivors Fund.
+- (i) In the event the veteran who has married after the age of 60 has exercised the option for a spousal benefit (OSB) under the CFSA, the amount of reduction in the veteran's current income in so doing should be reimbursed by VAC. - (ii) Should the veteran have not opted for the survivor's pension, the amount of pension that the surviving spouse would have received if the "gold digger's clause" was removed should be paid to the surviving spouse by VAC under this new Veterans Survivors Fund.

-The National Council of Veteran Associations in Canada (NCVA) and our 68 member-organizations have made submissions to the Government for over 25 years with respect to our concerns vis-à-vis Canadian Armed Forces (CAF) retirees and the infamous "marriage after 60" clawback provision.
+The NCVA and our 68 member organizations have made submissions to the government for over 25 years with respect to our concerns vis-à-vis CAF retirees and the infamous "marriage after 60" clawback provision.
 This continues to be a very important issue within the NCVA Legislative Program, in view of the fact that more and more CAF retirees (including many NCVA members) are living longer and marrying for a second time.

-Representing a major development with respect to this crusade, the Standing Committee on Veterans Affairs (ACVA), after many months of study, released its final report in December 2022 on this contentious marriage after 60 provision of the Canadian
+Representing a major development with respect to this crusade, the Standing Committee on Veterans Affairs (ACVA), after many months of study, released its final report in December 2022 on this contentious marriage after 60 provision of the Canadian Forces Superannuation Act (CFSA, the "gold digger's clause").

-Forces Superannuation Act (the "gold digger's clause").
+On balance, the report contains a strong set of recommendations, particularly

-On balance, the report contains a strong set of recommendations, particularly Recommendation 9, which calls for the Government of Canada to repeal the marriage after 60 clause in the CFSA and the RCMP Superannuation Act.
+Recommendation 9, which calls for the Government of Canada to repeal the marriage after 60 clause in the CFSA and the RCMP Superannuation Act.
 It goes on at some length to describe the nature of the calculation that should be applied to a newly amended form of pension legislation, effectively abolishing the marriage after 60 prohibition.

-Unfortunately, the recent formal response from the Department of National Defence indicates that the Government is not prepared to eliminate the "gold digger's clause" from the CFSA, citing "cost containment" issues and the impact on other parallel pension plans.
+Unfortunately, the formal response from DND indicates that the Government is not prepared to eliminate the "gold digger's clause" from the CFSA, citing "cost containment" issues and the impact on other parallel pension plans.